EliasSoltaniAI/AI-translate/README.md

 - [FastAPI Backend](#fastapi-backend)

 ## Installation
+Then do these steps if you already haven't done.
+1. Clone the repository:
+    ```bash
+    git clone git@github.com:EliasSoltaniAI/skill-translation-api.git
+    cd skill-translation-api
+    ```
 For dependencies managment this project uses `pyenv` - to set specific version of python and `poetry` to provide controll on dependencies versions.

 Installation of pyenv: